beauvilerobed/py-matrix-123/README.md

-# py-matrix
+# py-matrix-123

-Created a python package that does basic matrix algebra such as addition, subtraction, multiplication, matrix inversion, etc.
+A python package that retrieves matrix dimensions, their trace, and performs matrix addition, subtraction, multiplication.
 requirements:

 `python3`

-`unittest`

 To test: